evomikaelricardo/bs-portal4/replit.md

 - **PDF Export**: One-click export of all analytics data into a professionally formatted PDF report, including special handling for "PROGRESSING" (green box) and "FAIL" (red box) statuses instead of qualification scores.
 - **Authentication**: Secure login/logout using hardcoded credentials ("bsadmin", "bspass2025?").
 - **Form Submission Features**: Supports individual and bulk PDF generation for form submissions, with a dedicated Form Analytics dashboard.
 Includes special rendering for "PROGRESSING" and "FAIL" results in PDFs.
-- **Multi-Location Support**: Supports two locations (Baltimore and Pittsburgh) with a location selector, location-aware routing, dynamic table name generation, and data isolation per location.
+- **Multi-Location Support**: Supports three locations (Baltimore, Pittsburgh, and Pennsylvania) with a location selector, location-aware routing, dynamic table name generation, and data isolation per location.
 - **Recruitment Channel Separation**: Distinct data sources and API endpoints for "Text Recruitment", "Call Recruitment", and "Form Recruitment" with location-specific table names.
 - **Excel Upload Capability**: Allows data sourcing from uploaded Excel files for all recruitment channels.
 - **API Design**: